Skip to main content

 The Pocahontas conundrum marked the first real faltering of Disney in the 90s.
 Critics who were never really on board with the Disney Renaissance were grateful to have another talking point for why disaster ensued anytime we let Disney try to slide onto city council.
 "Stick to the VHS pile, guys."
 Compound that with the internal conflicts within the structure of the Walt Disney company, and the creative output of the studio starts to suffer, and Disney’s influence within the culture starts to go into hibernation for a time.

 By the end of the 1990s, The Academy would actually seek to wean themselves off of Disney by adopting certain stipulations.
 Submissions for “Best Score” could no longer come from musical pictures—this after Alan Menken was winning so many Oscars it just wasn’t fun anymore.
 (This stipulation would be lifted some fifteen years later, just in time for La La Land to collect the nomination.)
 And to keep cartoons away from the big trophy, they decided that animated films would just get their own table at the party.
+(The first movie that would win this prize, of course, was none other than Shrek, which overtly lampooned the exact kinds of movies that enabled this award to begin with.)

 The Lion King (1994)

 The Eisner and Katzenberg era would have tremendous impact on Disney in the modern era, particularly how people viewed its business practices and its obligation to culture.
 Moreover, that period of prosperity planted the seeds for the wave of Disney nostalgia that would help propel the company back into the public eye in the 2010s.
-Those kids who grew up wearing out those Disney VHS were the first to start paying attention when the tease of seeing Emma Watson dancing around in Belle’s ballgown hit the internet.
+Those kids who grew up wearing out those Disney VHS tapes were the first to start paying attention when the tease of seeing Emma Watson dancing around in Belle’s ballgown hit the internet.
 That is the first point of discussion for basically anyone who’s ever had an opinion about Disney Adults.

 But this kind of dialogue has always been lacking for me in large part because the most formative person behind Disney’s artistic heights during this time was neither Michael Eisner nor Jeffrey Katzenberg.